Hadrianxx/DFS-Analytics-Toolbox/README.md

 # DFS Analytics Toolbox - dfstools

 ## Linux hosting
 Install Git and a Docker host.
 You will need both `docker` and `docker-compose`.
-I develop/test on Fedora Linux 25 with the Fedora-provided `docker` and `docker-compose`.
-This should work with any `docker` 1.12.6 or later and `docker-compose` 1.9.0 or later.
+I develop and test on Fedora Linux with the Docker-provided Docker Community Edition (Docker CE).
+And I regularly test on Windows 10 Pro with Docker CE.
+I recommend using Docker CE if at all possible, even on Linux.

 ## The persistent workspace mechanism
 The Docker image contains the platform software and a user home workspace.
 You can run the service and upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the container down.
 I've found that a persistent workspace shared with the host is more convenient.